kcmw3e/rirekisho/src/education.typ

 // - `date-format`: `str` | `none`
 //     The date format to use for displaying educations.
 See `show-education`
 //     for details.
-// - `should-group-institutions`: `bool`
-//     Whether the educations should be grouped by institution.
-The groups will
-//     be ordered based on the order in which institutions are found by
-//     searching through the educations in the order they would be displayed
-//     ordinarily.
-This means that, for example, if education 'A' and 'C' both
-//     share institution 'I1', and education 'B' with institution 'I2' was
-//     ordered between the two, the resulting group will be 'A' and 'C' under
-//     'I1' followed by 'B' under 'I2'.
 //
 // # Notes
 // -  If the education section's title is passed as type `str`, the title will
 //    be emboldened; otherwise it is left as-is.
 // - See notes on `show-education` for how parts of educations are formatted
 //   depending on types, etc.
-// TODO: check if the below comment is actually true
-// - If the educations are to be grouped by institution, any education that does
-//   not have an institution (e.g. it is `none`) will be ignored.
 #let show-education-section(
   education,
   datetime-format: none,
-  should-group-institutions: false,
 ) = {
   let result = none